Thai Language 1 (PG)

 Scope and syllabus

-The syllabus consists of a carefully structured course which provides a systematic introduction (a) to the basic grammar and vocabulary needed for conversing in everyday situations, (b) to the writing system and (c) a series of special PG lectures.
+The syllabus consists of a carefully structured module which provides a systematic introduction (a) to the basic grammar and vocabulary needed for conversing in everyday situations, to the writing system.

 Method of assessment